 Prize and Award recipients and their families were invited to attend the Ceremony at the Science Theatre, along with alumni, industry sponsors, donors, former members of academic staff and Faculty Advisory Council members.
-Deputy Dean Professor Alan Peters oversaw proceedings and gave the audience an insight into the different prizes and awards offered by Built Environment (BE).
+The event recognised over 80 awards, prizes and scholarships, and also gave an insight into the other student achievements acknowledged by the faculty throughout the year.
+Deputy Dean and Director of the Australian Graduate School of Urbanism Professor Alan Peters oversaw proceedings and gave the audience an insight into the different prizes and awards offered by Built Environment (BE).
 Students were invited to the stage to receive their Prize and Certificate from the respective BE Program Director and Prize donor and receive the personal congratulations of Dean Professor Alec Tzannes.

 To conclude the evening all in attendance were invited to a reception; a fitting display of the appreciation that underpinned the event.